jraut/mungler/README.md

 ### Usage:
 `python javascriptMungler.py [filenames] [options [arguments]]` The following assumptions are made:
-- JS-files do not contain strings that are to be presented to the end-user.
+- .js-files do not contain strings that are to be presented to the end-user.
+- PHP files have in strings (and only in strings) all the inbound AJAX variables (and other names possibly shared with .js-files and the rest of the frontend).
 - Reserved words are listed in the script.
 Currently covers standard ECMAScript (v6), some common browser-related calls, jQuery, Backbone and Underscore.
 Defining custom word-maps is not yet possible.

 ###Options: